georgia-tech-db/buzzdb-docs/docs/part1/lab5.rst

     Depth-first search: for every node whose entry overlaps `q`, recurse (if inner) or emit (if leaf).

   * `knn(double x, double y, size_t k)`
-    Best-first search using a priority queue keyed by distance from the query point to an entry’s MBR; output k objects.
+    Best-first search using a priority queue keyed by distance from the query point to an entry’s MBR; returns a `vector<pair<uint64_t, double>>` of `(rid, distance)` in increasing distance order.

-The harness already has a radius query that is built on top of window query, so once your window query works, radius query should work too.
+The R-Tree class already includes a radius_query(...) helper that is built on top of window_query(...), so once your window query works, radius query will work too

+* **Deletion**

+  * `erase_point(double x, double y, uint64_t rid)`
+    Find the leaf containing that point/rid entry, remove it, then run the R-Tree condense-tree procedure to fix underfull ancestors.

 Implementation Details
 ----------------------